Program Mission, Goals and Objectives

 d.
 Eighty percent of graduates will be members of the Academy of Nutrition and Dietetics.

 To prepare entry-level graduates with advanced knowledge and skills that contribute to the evidence-based practice of RDNs.

 a.
 Of graduates who seek employment, 80% are employed in nutrition and dietetics or related fields within 12 months of graduation.

-- Over the course of five years, employers of graduates will rate the performance of graduates as being at or above that of other entry-level dietitians they have employed.
+b.
+Ninety percent of employers of graduates will rate the performance of the graduates as being at or above that of other entry-level dietitians they have employed.